titpetric/docker-chaos-monkey/README.md

 # docker-chaos-monkey

-A Chaos Monkey system for Docker Swarm
+A Chaos Monkey system for Docker Swarm.

+Implemented for the book [12 Factor Applications with Docker and Go](https://leanpub.com/12fa-docker-golang).

 ## Creating a disposable service